lorent7/dotfiles/README.md

 [[ -f $file ]] && . $file
 ```

-> [!important]
-> If you dont have a basic rc file for your shell in home it breaks in subshells
+If you dont have a basic rc file for your shell in home it breaks in subshells

 Files needed inside $HOME: